Code-Institute-Submissions/SpendWise/README.md

 ### Delete Expenses

 <br>

 This feature allows users to remove an expense from their account.
 Users can delete an expense they no longer need, such as an expense that was entered in error or a duplicate expense.
-This feature helps users keep their expense records organized and up to date
+This feature helps users keep their expense records organized and up to date.

 <br>

 ![alt text](static/images/deleteexpense.JPG)